ignaciocastro/adobe-is-dumb/README.md

 </details>

 ## Troubleshooting
+### It's been X hours/days/weeks/months since this last updated!
+Is this list deprecated / abandoned?
+Not at all.
+This list is usually weeks ahead of Adobe's domain switches, so it doesn't need to continuously update.
+The only times you'll see a recent push would be:
+- If they add more domains and I can add them as preventive updates
+- If they make a switch between domain formats (Moving from _*.adobe.io_ to _*.prod.cloud.adobe.io_, for example.)

 ### My prefered program is not letting me use the list!
 This can happen with programs that do not support 301 redirects as the source URL.
 You can use the following direct URLs instead: